 The future of geothermal energy

-Total geothermal electricity capacity in New Zealand stands at approximately 917 MW.
+Total geothermal electricity capacity in New Zealand stands at over 900 MW.
 It has been estimated that there is approximately another 1,000 MW of geothermal resource that could be used for generating electricity.

 We could also use more geothermal energy directly, for example as industrial process heat, or by finding uses for waste heat from geothermal power stations.